jondale/tautomata/README.md

 ------ | ----------
-Up/Down arrow | Change delay (speed up or slow down) q | quit
+Up/Down arrow | Change delay (speed up or slow down) q | quit l | log the board to tautomata.log (for debugging)
 Any other key | Reinitialize the board (usually randomly)